vesterheim/vesterheim.github.io/visit/plan/hours-and-admission/index.md

 **Museum Store**<br />
 Open daily all year: 9 a.m. to 5 p.m.

+This year, the museum and store will close at 2:00 p.m. on Christmas Eve.<br />
 The museum and store are closed Thanksgiving Day, Christmas Day, New Year’s Day, and Easter.

 Prices